About Claudia Wood

 Pagliacci, Midland Opera, Richard Bratby, Birmingham Post

-Claudia's upcoming operatic roles include First Lady, The Magic Flute (RWCMD Opera, sung in English, Sherman Theatre, July 2018); and Dido, Dido and Aeneas (Opera at Chilmark, August 2018).
-Claudia’s past operatic roles include Fiordiligi, Cosi fan tutte (RWCMD Opera Scenes, 2018); Nedda, Pagliacci (Festi’Val de Valois, Provence: Love to Sing Opera, 2017); Helena, A Midsummer Night’s Dream (RWCMD Opera Scenes, 2017); Nedda, Pagliacci (Midland Opera, 2016); Lady Billows, Albert Herring (Royal Birmingham Conservatoire Opera Scenes, 2015).
-Claudia performed the role of Amaryllis, in Opera at Chilmark’s 2017 production of The Spring, a rediscovered pasticcio opera from the 18th Century created by James Harris, a good friend of Handel.
+Claudia’s past roles include First Lady, Die Zauberflöte (RWCMD Opera, Sherman Theatre); ‘Walter Scott in Music and Opera’, selected opera scenes (Scottish Ensemble, Dumfries and Galloway Arts Festival); and Dido, Dido and Aeneas (Opera at Chilmark); Fiordiligi, Cosi fan tutte (RWCMD Opera Scenes); Nedda, Pagliacci (Love to Sing Opera); Helena, A Midsummer Night’s Dream (RWCMD Opera Scenes); Nedda, Pagliacci (Midland Opera); Lady Billows, Albert Herring (Royal Birmingham Conservatoire Opera Scenes).
+Claudia performed the role of Amaryllis, The Spring (Opera at Chilmark) a rediscovered pasticcio opera from the eighteenth century created by James Harris, a good friend of Handel.
 In 2015, she created the role of Celia, in Royal Birmingham Conservatoire’s world premiere of Ava’s Wedding, an English opera composed by Michael Wolters.